Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 tests works as they should.
 This can be measured and quantified.
 Secondly, there's "perceived safety", which refers to whether or not an observer believes the tests work as they should.
-This varies from person to person, and will depend on their familiarity with the application under test, WebDriver and your testing framework.
+This varies from person to person, and will depend on their familiarity with the application under test, WebDriver, and your testing framework.

-To support higher "perceived safety", you may wish to chose a driver such as the :ref:`FirefoxDriver`.
+To support higher "perceived safety", you may wish to choose a driver such as the :ref:`FirefoxDriver`.
 This has the added advantage that this driver actually renders content to a screen, and so can be used to detect information such as the position of an element on a page, or the CSS properties that apply to